mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 Multi-pointer parameters can be optional not just on data (more precisely, inner-most pointer), but also on any other pointer level. <br />
 For each optional pointer an additional `d` is appended to existing `__d` indicator. <br />
-If pointer is not optional, an `D` is appended, to keep track of indirection. <br />
+If pointer is not optional, an `m` is appended, to keep track of indirection. <br />
-Each `d` or `D` corresponds to one pointer, starting from inner-most pointer outwards, i.e. in reverse order to pointers declaration.
+Each `d` or `m` corresponds to one pointer, starting from inner-most pointer outwards, i.e. in reverse order to pointers declaration.

 For instance, `CcParseMsg ** parse_msgs__dd` means both data (inner pointer), and outer pointer are optional. <br />
-Another example, `CcParseMsg ** parse_msgs__Dd` means outer pointer is optional, but inner pointer (data) is mandatory, <br />
+Another example, `CcParseMsg ** parse_msgs__md` means outer pointer is optional, but inner pointer (data) is mandatory, <br />
 i.e. if outer pointer is provided, inner pointer must also be valid (non-`NULL`).